Azure/AROPBMMPubSec/Docs/README.md

 As a rule, settings or configurations will be provided to accelerate ATO (Authority to Operate) approvals for Canadian Government PBMM, and so certain configurations will not be emphasized, such as abundant public IP interfaces, Azure resources not available in Canada, etc.
 In general, ARO deployment goals include:

-- ARO private cluster config (avoid public endpoints, IPs if possible)
+- ARO private cluster config (avoid public endpoints and IPs as much as possible)
 - Accelerate ATO for PBMM with technical controls

 ## Installation